xpscyho/Blender-System-Notifier/README.md

 8. Save preferences, if you don't have auto-save on

 ---
-Notifier supports notifications in 7 languages: English, Spanish, Catalan, Italian, French, German and Portuguese Notifier will auto detect the sytem language.
+Notifier supports 7 languages: English, Spanish, Catalan, Italian, French, German and Portuguese Notifier will auto detect the sytem language.